RBRNFRVR/book-inventory-manager/README.md

 ### Installation Steps

 1. Clone the repository with "git clone" in terminal
-2. Navigate to project directory
+2. Navigate to the project directory
 3. Install dependencies with "npm install"
-4. To run app, type "npm run dev"
+4. To run the app, type "npm run dev"
-5. Open up your web browser and navigate to your localhost that is shown in the terminal.
+5. Open up your web browser and navigate to your local host which is shown in the terminal.

 ### Usage